smithara/thesis-template/README.md

 # Use Mendeley

-Use the Mendeley reference manager and link it here.
-First remove the example references.bib file in this template.
+Use the [Mendeley reference manager](https://www.mendeley.com/) and link it to Overleaf.
+First remove the example `references.bib` file already in this template.
 Then in Overleaf: Click Upload (small button at the top left), then "From Mendeley".
 Follow instructions to login to your Mendeley account and link your new references.bib.
 Whenever you modify the Mendeley library, make sure it is sync'd to the Mendeley account (click "Sync" in Mendeley), then click on references.bib in Overleaf and click "Refresh".

 # Overall structure
 ```